 In Philippians 3, in verse 6 mostly, he is looking back on what he thought of himself then.
 He thought he was blameless.
 However, he saw himself, in God's eyes, in Romans 7, as a man struggling with sin but rescued from it through Jesus Christ.
 He became then a man whose faith was in God's grace and he did what he did largely out of sense of grateful obligation.
 Paul was full of wonder and gratitude when thoughts of what Christ had done, was doing through and for him.

 I do not know whether you have ever heard of G. K. Chesterton, a very famous man in this world's Christianity.
-He was an atheist.
-He converted to Catholicism and he made a very interesting comment regarding this circumstance about the subject of this sermon.
+He was an atheist, and he converted to Catholicism.
+He made a very interesting comment regarding this circumstance about the subject of this sermon.
 He said, "It is the highest and holiest of paradoxes that the man who really knows he cannot pay his debt will forever go on paying it."
 That is what Paul did, and that is what we need to do.

 Paul was driven by obligation, and it was not an obligation that he hated.
 He loved it!
 He loved being obligated to somebody so good, so pure, and so kind.
 He loved being obligated to the One so expansive in His generosity that He would open up to him, a sinner and one who killed Christians, the Kingdom of God because he was forgiven.
 He now had access to God and he believed it.